There are many reasons why you may need to run Sitefinity on your local PC running Windows 10.

 - You want to work on cshtml and CSS changes in the fastest possible way (without having Visual Studio recompile).

 Sitefinity can be very SLOW to startup after a build, so we like to minimize the number of times we have to do a complete startup.
+Note that starting with Sitefinity version 13, the startup time has been greatly reduced (another reason to upgrade!).

 When you're running within IIS locally, you can make changes the ResourcePackages folder (for Feather development), change cshtml files in your MVC Views folder, and make CSS changes without having the website startup again.